 MemberCheck, founded in 2008, has always strived to help organizations meet their compliance obligations.
 A key selling point of their solution is to offer online ID verification.

-- Large database: MemberCheck will scan identities against their proprietary database of 1.4 million profiles (for AML).
+- Large database: MemberCheck will scan identities against the proprietary database of 14 years of adverse media.

-- User experience: the interface you see in MemberCheck’s marketing material is quite different from the actual, basic backend.
+- User experience: The interface you see in MemberCheck’s marketing material is reported to be quite different from the actual, basic backend.

-- No data enrichment: like other verification tools on this list, you can check documents, but you won’t get user profiling.
+- No data enrichment: You can check documents, but you won’t get user profiling.

 - Available on request only.